 While the most common sweet potatoes are orange, they come in different colors and shades, from yellow all the way to red and purple.
 Recently, purple sweet potatoes have gotten a lot of attention due to their role in the Okinawan diet — one of the Blue Zones where most people live over 100 years.
 However, both orange and purple sweet potatoes are a top dietary component in Blue Zones.

 Orange sweet potatoes are rich in beta-carotene, a strong antioxidant and the plant-based precursor of vitamin A. Therefor, they support our vision, our cells in general, the production of white cells, and our organs.
 Purple sweet potatoes are rich in anthocyanins, a powerful antioxidant.
 Both are rich in fiber and resistant starch which are important to maintain a healthy microbiome.
-And they are rich in vitamins B, vitamin C, copper, manganese and potassium.
+And they are rich in vitamin B2, vitamin B5, vitamin B6, vitamin C, copper, manganese and potassium.
 This means, they strongly support our immunity, metabolism, red blood cells, brain, heart, bones, muscles, and our children’s early development.

 Check out our interactive page to learn more about how sweet potatoes can support your family’s well-being, and to learn some important tips and tricks to prepare them.